MizuchiLabs/mantrae/README.md

 # Mantræ

 **Mantræ** is a user-friendly web interface designed to simplify the management of Traefik's dynamic configurations.
-Similar to Nginx Proxy Manager (NPM), this application allows you to manage domains and assign hosts to them.
-However, Traefik Web UI focuses on providing a streamlined experience by enabling the creation and management of routers, services, and middlewares, while letting Traefik's static configuration handle tasks like Let's Encrypt.
+Similar to Nginx Proxy Manager (NPM), this application allows you to manage your dynamic Traefik configuration from the comfort of a simple web ui.

 ## Features

 - **Domain Management**: Easily manage your domains and assign them to specific hosts via the web interface.
 - **Router Configuration**: Create and manage Traefik routers with custom rules, entrypoints, and middleware configurations.
-- **Middleware Management**: Apply various middlewares to your routers, including rate limiting, authentication, and more.
+- **Middleware Management**: Add middlewares to your routers, including rate limiting, authentication, and more.
+- **Service Status**: Monitor the status of your services and see their health information.
 - **Simplified UI**: A clean and intuitive interface that keeps the complexity to a minimum.

 ## Getting Started